 - PEC-01 cells: A proprietary pancreatic endoderm cell product derived through directed differentiation of an inexhaustible human embryonic stem cell line, delivered in the

-- Encaptra drug delivery system: A proprietary immune-protecting and retrievable encapsulation medical device.
+- Encaptra cell delivery system: A proprietary immune-protecting and retrievable encapsulation medical device.

 The PEC-Encap Therapy is Effective in Pre-clinical Disease Models

-Normal blood glucose levels for the mouse are typically 160 to 200 mg/dL, a level that would be considered hyperglycemic in humans.
-Yet, as expected, animals that received the PEC-Encap product containing human PEC-01 cells have blood glucose closer to human levels (100 mg/dL) because it is being regulated by the grafted human cells (PEC-Encap group).
+Normal blood glucose levels for the mouse are typically 160 to 200 mg/dL, a level that would be considered hyperglycemic (high) in humans.
+Yet, as expected, animals that received the PEC-Encap product containing human PEC-01 cells have blood glucose closer to human levels (100 mg/dL) because it is being regulated by the grafted human cells (PEC-Encap group; blue line).

 Further proof of the efficacy of the PEC-Encap therapy is seen when both groups of mice are treated with STZ, a chemical that selectively kills native mouse beta cells, at 33 weeks (arrow) after implantation.
-As expected, the animals implanted with devices loaded with PEC-01 cells (PEC-Encap product) maintain their blood glucose levels, while animals given empty devices without PEC-01 cells (Empty Device) experience severe hyperglycemia.
+As expected, the animals implanted with devices loaded with PEC-01 cells (PEC-Encap product; blue line) maintain their blood glucose levels, while animals given empty devices without PEC-01 cells (Empty Device; green line) experience severe hyperglycemia.